MatthewNice/MatthewNice.github.io/about/index.md

 <a href="{{ site.url }}/images/knowledge_v_time.png"><img src="{{ site.url }}/images/knowledge_v_time.png" alt=""></a>
 </figure>

-Generally I believe that knowledge, or development of a project, generally follows the shape of the curve above.
+Generally I believe that knowledge, or development of a project, follows the shape of the curve above.
 I relish opportunities to work in an environment in the middle where I can start with the basics already known, "20% knowledge", and deliver substantial progress, "80% knowledge".
 Frankly, I'd rather do something quickly and get it out into the world to make an impact.
 If I spend the extra time perfecting it to "100% knowledge," I'll get bored and ineffective.

 ## Hobbies
 In my free time I enjoy playing ultimate frisbee with the Nashville Trash Pandas, laser cutting, jogging, and gelato.
 See my [blog posts]({{ site.url }}/chronposts/) for some more info on my projects.
 I have a puppy Roux who enjoys jogging with me (still working on catching a frisbee).